mixxxdj/manual/source/chapters/library.rst

 The Auto DJ features in detail:

 * **Shuffle button**: Shuffles the content of the Auto DJ playlist.
+* **Add Random button**: Add random track from Auto DJ Crates.
 * **Skip track button**: Skips the next track in the Auto DJ playlist.
 * **Fade now button**: Triggers the transition to the next track.
 * **Transition time spin-box**: Determines the duration of the transition.
 * **Enable Auto DJ button**: Toggles the Auto DJ mode on or off.

-The :guilabel:`Skip track` and :guilabel:`Fade now` buttons are only accessible if the Auto DJ mode is enabled.
+The :guilabel:`Skip track`, :guilabel:`Add Random` and :guilabel:`Fade now`
+buttons are only accessible if the Auto DJ mode is enabled.
 The Search field in the upper left corner is disabled in Auto DJ.
 By default, Auto DJ removes tracks after playing them but you have the choice of telling it not to by activating the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Interface`.

+**AutoDJ Crates**

+Since |version| it is possible to add random tracks to the bottom of the auto DJ playlist.
+The tracks are not chosen from the standard library but from a set of crates.
+It will be all the crates that you have set as a source for auto DJ.
+Mixxx will normally try to select a track that you haven't played so far.
+You can set a amount off tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ --> Minium available tracks in Track Source`.

 .. hint:: Put a pause between tracks that are automatically mixed by using a
           negative value in the :guilabel:`Transition time` spin-box.